MilanCrest/aws/README.md

 ---

+# **Understanding Cloud Computing: A Simple Overview**

+---

+### **What is the Cloud?**

+The **cloud** is like renting someone else’s powerful computers (called servers) to store data and run programs instead of keeping everything on your personal computer or company servers.

+Instead of worrying about buying, maintaining, and scaling your own servers, you use servers provided by a cloud provider like AWS, Google Cloud, or Microsoft Azure.
+They take care of everything for you, and you pay for what you use.

+---

+### **How Do Websites Work?**

+Imagine you're visiting a website.
+Here's what happens:

+1. **Client and Server**:
+   - Your device (e.g., phone, laptop) acts as a **client**.
+   - The website you're accessing is hosted on a **server** somewhere in the world.

+2. **How Data Travels**:
+   - Your client sends a request (like typing a website URL).
+   - The request is routed through a **network** (think of it as the internet highway).
+   - The **server** receives the request, processes it, and sends the information (like the website content) back to your client.

+**Analogy**:
+Imagine writing a letter (request) and mailing it to a friend (server).
+Your letter travels through a postal network (internet).
+When your friend gets it, they read it, write back, and send their reply.

+---

+### **What is Inside a Server?**

+A server is like a powerful computer with specific parts:
+1. **CPU**: Acts like the "brain" for calculations and processing.
+2. **RAM**: Temporary memory to handle active tasks quickly.
+3. **Storage**: Long-term memory for files or databases.
+4. **Networking Tools**: Help connect to other computers or clients.

+**Analogy**:
+- CPU + RAM = Your brain thinking and remembering things quickly.
+- Storage = Your long-term memory, like a notebook to save ideas.

+---

+### **How Things Worked Before the Cloud**

+In the past, businesses used their own servers.
+Here's how it looked:
+1. **Home Setup**: Small startups (like Google) began with servers in a garage.
+2. **Data Center**: As they grew, they moved servers to bigger rooms called **data centers**.

+### **Problems with Old Systems**
+1. **High Costs**: Rent, electricity, cooling, and maintenance were expensive.
+2. **Scaling Issues**: Adding more servers took time and space.
+3. **Disaster Risks**: Power outages, fires, or natural disasters could wipe out data.
+4. **24/7 Monitoring**: Companies needed a team to handle server issues all the time.

+---

+### **What Does the Cloud Solve?**

+The **cloud** simplifies everything:
+1. **No Physical Space Needed**: You rent servers from cloud providers instead of buying them.
+2. **On-Demand Resources**: Add or remove resources (like storage or servers) instantly.
+3. **Cost Efficiency**: Pay only for what you use, just like paying for water or electricity.
+4. **Global Access**: Your data is available anywhere, and cloud providers handle backups.
+5. **Disaster Recovery**: Cloud providers handle disasters with multiple backups and safety measures.

+---

+### **Analogy: The Cloud vs. Old Systems**

+**Old Way**:
+Owning a car.
+You pay for maintenance, gas, insurance, and repairs, even if you only drive it occasionally.

+**Cloud Way**:
+Using a ride-sharing service.
+You don’t own the car but pay only when you use it, and the company takes care of everything else.

+---

+### **Why is the Cloud Important?**

+- It's fast, flexible, and cost-effective.
+- It lets businesses focus on what they do best (like building apps or websites) without worrying about managing physical servers.

+In the next lecture, you'll learn more about how the cloud works and its benefits!
+---

 # AWS Identity and Access Management (IAM) Overview

 **Identity and Access Management (IAM)** is a global service in AWS that helps securely control access to AWS resources.
 It allows you to manage **users**, **groups**, and their **permissions** effectively.